sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M02_L05_Implement_GitHub_Actions_for_CI_CD.md

 ## Objectives

-After you complete this lab, you will be able to:
+In this lab you will complete the following exercises:

-- Implement a GitHub Action workflow by using DevOps Starter
+- Exercise 0: Import eShopOnWeb to your GitHub Repository
-- Explain the basic characteristics of GitHub Action workflows
+- Exercise 1: Setup your GitHub Repository and Azure access

 ## Estimated timing: 40 minutes